daffainfo/ctf-writeup/LA CTF 2023/my-chemical-romance/README.md

 > When I was... a young boy...
 I made a "My Chemical Romance" fanpage!

 ## About the Challenge
-We have been given a website about My Chemical Romance
+We were given a website about My Chemical Romance

 ## How to Solve?
 First if we check the response header, there is an interesting header: